 What do learners need to demonstrate?
 Skills Prepare materials in preparation for marking out, cutting and fabrication.
 EC1 Prepare weld face to ensure weld root is correct.
 EC4 Set up the tools and equipment following organisational guidelines.
 EC5 Carry out pre-use inspection before use.
 EC6 Set up cutting and welding equipment to the correct parameters.
-MC6 Set up cutting and weiging equipment to the conect parameters.
-DC1 DC3
+MC6 DC1 DC3